Pakistan Foreign Office Women's Association

-Pakistan Foreign Office Women's Association (PFOWA) is a non-political, non profit, charitable organization, dedicated to the welfare of the low paid employees of the Ministry of Foreign Affairs and their families.
-It aims to assist their children with education provide financial help to the widows of the Foreign Office staff and extends a helping hand, in cases requiring medical assistance.
-Spouses of all foreign office officials and lady officers of the Ministry are members of PFOWA.
+Pakistan Foreign Office Women's Association (PFOWA) is a non-political, non-profit, charitable organization, dedicated to the welfare of the low paid employees of the Ministry of Foreign Affairs and their families.
+It aims to assist their children with education, provide financial help to the widows of the Foreign Office staff and extends a helping hand in cases requiring medical assistance.
+Spouses of all Foreign Office officials and female officers of the Ministry are members of PFOWA.

-The main source of fundraising for the welfare work performed has been the Charity Shows/ Bazaars that are held annually.
-Various Pakistan Missions Abroad, Foreign Minister's Office and Foreign Secretary's Office also give financial aid to the institution.
-The institution also accepts donations from other charitable individuals.
+The main source of fundraising for the welfare work performed has been the charity shows/ bazaars that are held annually.
+Various Pakistan Missions abroad, Foreign Minister's Office and Foreign Secretary's Office also give financial aid to the organization.
+The PFOWA also accepts donations from charitable individuals.